 Blow the whistle twice and a cab will arrive.
 Get into the cab and the driver will ask for a destination.
 Say "Great Russell Street" and you will be taken there.
 Exit the cab and read the sign - the museum doesn't open until 8:00am.
 Wait here until the door is opened, the enter the museum.
 Head east into the manuscript room and try to open the old book.
 Tell the librarian to "Shut up", then open the old book and read it to learn about invisible messages.

 Go south and east, and examine the tomb here - this belongs to Elizabeth and Mary Tudor, who are from the second clue.
 Take the blue paper and put it on the tomb, then rub it with the crayon.
 Pick up the blue paper.
 Continue south and west and examine the tombs - one of them belongs to Henry V. Take the white paper and put it on the tomb, then rub it with the crayon and pick it up again.
 Return east, north, west and north.
-Heat the white paper and blue paper over the candles, then read each of them to see these clues:
+Heat the white paper and blue paper over the candles, then read each of them to see yet more clues.

 Now Holmes says that he knows Professor Moriarty is behind the riddles and clues.
 Drop all the colored pieces of paper and the pacquet and crayon as well.
 Go south twice and west twice to return to the street.